WatMat1127/V2R/VL/README.md

 # How to Run

 ## Step 1.
 Prepare input files
 The following files are required.
-You can find example files in the `Example` directory.
+You can find example input files in the `example` directory.
 - _GRRM_job_.com
 - _GRRM_job_.param
+- _GRRM_job_.param_tag

 ### GRRM_job.com
 An input file for the GRRM23 program.
 See [AFIR-web](https://afir.sci.hokudai.ac.jp) for the detailed format.